How to Handle People When Your Loved One Dies

 People are naturally curious, especially when a loved one died at a relatively young age.
 You are under no obligation to say his or her cause of death.
 My mom died of chronic obstructive pulmonary disease (COPD), and I was inevitably asked how long she had smoked.
 Part of people's curiosity was due to the fact that they were either current or past smokers.
 (There is a point where even if you quit smoking, the damage is irreversible.)
 If my mother's death serves as a cautionary tale and even gets just one person to stop smoking, that would be wonderful.
 Meanwhile, sometimes I just don't feel like getting into her cause of death, and that's OK.

 2. You deserve some alone time.

 You may have a lot of people coming to your door with food.
 A lot of food.
 It's a very loving and thoughtful gesture.
-It is also okay to tell someone you're just not up to talking right now.
-It's okay to be "selfish" with your time (even though practicing good self-care is never selfish).
+It is also OK to tell someone you're just not up to talking right now.
+It's OK to be "selfish" with your time (even though practicing good self-care is never selfish).

 3. When you tell people, they may not believe you at first.